Disproportionality Advocacy

 Disparity in Conviction, Sentencing, and Charging

-Fair Cross Section in the Jury Venire
+Fair Cross Section in the Venire

 Maps